Why (Canadian band): History

-Soon after the release of Red, Why underwent another line-up change.
+Soon after the release of Red, WHY underwent another line-up change.
 During this period, WHY released singles "We Started Out (Somebody's Baby)" and "More or Less" as part of Ray Zahab's film Running the Sahara.

 In late 2009, WHY recorded and released their hit single and video "Prisoner of Hope," which charted #6 on KICK FM and received national play.

 During the summer of 2010, the "Prisoner of Hope" video was entered into a contest for an opening slot before Bon Jovi in Winnipeg.
 Later that same summer, the video was again entered in a contest, Winnipeg radio station Curve FM's "Rock on the Range" Contest, and made it to the finals.
 Prisoner of Hope was played on Curve FM and members of the band were interviewed on air.

-Why later released the single "Crash into the Future".
+WHY later released the single "Crash into the Future".
 The band has also recorded a re-mix version featuring Fresh IE. On World's AIDS Day, 2010, WHY played a benefit concert at the Winnipeg Convention Center.

 WHY released their fifth album, The Leap, in 2013.

+WHY released album "Despite All Of The Darkness" (2019), with singles "Repair The Breach", "Not The End", "Slivers", "God Particle", "The Prophet".

+WHY released the single "Calloused Heart" (2022) (from forthcoming album) followed by their recent single "Soul Declares" (2024) WHY have just released an EP "Soul Declares (single mixes)" featuring 2 versions of the single, 2 remixes by WATERMARK and the single "Calloused Heart".
+WHY have played multiple festivals and venues in support of their releases.